 The equipment I love and use most often when I workout at home would be simple Dumbbells.
 I use a pair of 5 lbs dumbbells and a pair of 10 lbs dumbbells.
 Although we have some heavier ones at home, I don’t use them very often.
 I like to incorporate light cardio with 5 lb weights as well.

 Resistance Bands: Resistance Bands are a great alternative to dumbbells.
 They add resistance to your workouts, however, they are less expensive and the bonus feature is that they travel well.
 Just pack them in your suitcase and you can workout out from your hotel room.

 Medicine Ball: I have a 4 lb Medicine Ball.
 I could probably use a heavier one though like a 6 pound ball.
 The medicine ball is great for exercises such as the Russian Twist, medicine ball push-ups and jackknife.
 It will also help build your core by adding some resistance.

 The Stability Ball is great for core exercises as well.
 You can also target your arms, legs abs and butt with the stability ball and get a great workout.

 Kettle Bells: Swinging Kettle bells is fun and easy!
 You should try it!
 I always feel the burn in my thighs the next day!
-If you are not sure how to use kettle bells, you can always check out the Fitness Cheerleader’s post: How to Become A Stronger Runner with Kettlebells for ideas.
+If you are not sure how to use kettle bells, you can always check out Salad4lunch’s post: How to Become A Stronger Runner with Kettlebells for ideas.

 However, if you are looking for a free option, I suggest the Nike Training Club App for smart phones.
 I give a demonstration of a Nike Training Club Workout in the following video.
 Other great, but pricey workout programs that I have tried and loved include Beachbody’s P90X3 and 21 Day Fix.

 Join the conversation: